njgibbon/fend/README.md

     - .ignore
 ```
 * You can skip specific files or directories by providing the full path.
-* You can skipp all instances of a file or directory.
+* You can skip all instances of a file or directory.
 * You can skip all files with certain extensions.
 The Failure Extensions Feature can be used to help you configure a good skip list.
 See [doc/research.md](doc/research.md) for some examples of how you can quickly configure the right skips - even for quite large repositories.